Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 The stars above the giant trees, rock formations, and historic buildings in this ancient place are just the same as they have always been.
 Reminding visitors that the concerns of this time will pass, and you can find a lot of wide-open space in the mountains.

-Working in the tourism industry, I spend my time promoting destinations.
-Unfortunately, I spend so much time promoting the attractions I don’t necessarily get to enjoy them as much as some would expect.
-So late last summer, my wife, daughter and father-in-law endeavored to remedy that situation.
-We started our Journey in North Fork, the exact center of California and we were immediately greeted by scenic beauty I could not have imagined.
+Working in the tourism industry, I promote destinations.
+Unfortunately, I spend so much time promoting the attractions that I don’t necessarily get to enjoy them as much as some would expect.
+So, late last summer, my wife, daughter, and father-in-law endeavored to remedy that situation.
+We started our Journey in North Fork, the exact center of California, and we were immediately greeted by scenic beauty I could not have imagined.

 Jesse Ross Cabin